pypa/distlib/docs/tutorial.rst

 * :class:`DirectoryLocator` -- this is instantiated with a base directory and will look for archives in the file system tree under that directory.
 Name and version information is inferred from the filenames of archives, and the amount of information returned about the download is minimal.
+The locator searches all subdirectories by default, but can be set to only look in the specified directory by setting the ``recursive`` argument to ``False``.

 * :class:`PyPIRPCLocator`. -- This takes a base URL for the RPC service and will locate packages using PyPI's XML-RPC API.
 This locator is a little slow